The costs of journeys

 In more difficult expeditions in arctic regions or travelling by yacht to the islands without the infrastructure, you can expect the sinking or damaging of the equipment.

 The cases of extorting different kinds of payments (deposit for equipment, licence, electric energy bill, extra luggage) are less dangerous but money consuming.

 During the antenna assembly some accidents may happen, and usually there are no doctors in tropics or the outpatient’s clinics are very primitive.
 Every year in tropical countries a dozen of people die because of falling coconuts from the palm trees.
 You must really be careful of that fact.
 Swimming in certain tropical areas could be dangerous (sharks, jellyfishes).

 The equipment that I use during the expedition

 I had an Icom 746 radio with me in my early trips, which unfortunately was too heavy for expeditions (now I have ICOM 7200).
 But the advantage of using that radio is the 6m band that it possesses, because 6m should be “served” during the DX expedition.
 The laptop is the most comfortable to log.
-The impulse power supply 115/220V is necessary because of its weight.
+The switching power supply 115/220V is necessary because of its weight.
 “CQ Machine” is also necessary because sometimes nobody calls – most of new transceivers have it as built-in.

-HF9V Because most of my expeditions were done by myself only, I used Butternut HF9V as the antenna. it is quite light, but the montage and setting-up can take several hours.
+Because most of my expeditions were done by myself only, I used Butternut HF9V as the antenna in my old dxpeds.
+It is quite light, but the montage and setting-up can take several hours.
 Big amount of bolts, screw caps and brackets forces us to constant attention, because dropped those things on sand or grass are gone.
 Of course you must have some wire in order to try slopers or dipoles, because those kinds of antennas are better in some places.

 During the expeditions FO0WEG and FO0POM, in which Rafal SQ9LR has taken a part, we had also three-bands Cushcraft beam – A3S.
 Nowadays Spiderbeam seems to be good solution inland.
-But at the seashore localization the verticals are as good as the directional antennas.
+But at the seashore localization the verticals are as good as the yagi antennas.